-It is here that you will find important announcements, download lecture slides, watch recorded lectures, hand in assignments, and find links to other resources (as needed).
+It is on this website that you will find important announcements, download lecture slides, find recorded lectures, hand in assignments, and find links to other resources (as necessary).
 Please check it often.

 Course Learning Outcomes

 The Department of Psychology is committed to student knowledge and skill development.
 The table below lists the key learning outcomes for this course, the program-learning outcomes they facilitate (see psyc.ucalgary.ca/undergraduate/program-learning-outcomes), and the expected level of achievement.